Local equilibrium charge and spin currents in two-dimensional topological systems: Landauer-B uttiker equations

 The use of voltage probes is frequent in experiments and calculations aiming to obtain longitudinal and transverse resistances, as described in the main text.

-We also emphasize that some authors take into account the negative charge of the carriers and define as negative the charge current being injected from the reservoir to the leads ($I_{\alpha,\rm in}<0$) \cite{Ihn2010}.
+We also emphasize that some authors take into account the negative charge of the carriers and define as negative the charge current being injected from the reservoir to the leads \cite{Ihn2010}.
 As a consequence, $I_\alpha$ has the opposite sign of Eq.~(\ref{ialpha0}).
-In this case, we must consider the action of a positive voltage on the chemical potential of negative charges as $\mu_\alpha=\mu_0-eV_\alpha$, which changes the sign of the linear term on $V_\alpha$ of the Fermi-Dirac distribution approximation.
-It follows that we obtain versions of Eqs.~(\ref{ialpha2}) and (\ref{ialpha5}) without the minus signs, namely, $I_\alpha = \sum_{\beta} \mathcal G_{\alpha\beta} (V_\beta-V_\alpha)$ and $I_\alpha = \sum_{\beta} \mathcal G_{\alpha\beta} V_\beta$, respectively, that satisfy the conservation rules in Eq.~(\ref{lbconservationrules}).
+In this case, one must consider the action of a positive voltage on the chemical potential of negative charges as $\mu_\alpha=\mu_0-eV_\alpha$, which changes the sign of the linear term on $V_\alpha$ of the Fermi-Dirac distribution approximation.
+Thus, one obtains versions of Eqs.~(\ref{ialpha2}) and (\ref{ialpha5}) without the minus signs, namely, $I_\alpha = \sum_{\beta} \mathcal G_{\alpha\beta} (V_\beta-V_\alpha)$ and $I_\alpha = \sum_{\beta} \mathcal G_{\alpha\beta} V_\beta$, respectively, that satisfy the conservation rules in Eq.~(\ref{lbconservationrules}).
 In this picture, a positive bias voltage $V_\beta-V_\alpha>0$ indicates a negative chemical potential difference $\mu_\beta-\mu_\alpha<0$.
 Electrons will flow from the reservoir with higher chemical potential $\mu_\alpha$ to the one with lower chemical potential $\mu_\beta$, establishing a positive current from terminal $\beta$ (higher potential $V_\beta$) to terminal $\alpha$ (lower potential $V_\alpha$), in agreement with Ohm's law.